nigelcharman/ombfw-videos/using-cams-video/script.md

 This map is colour coded to show which patches need control, which patches have been controlled, and which patches need checking.

-The map was developed by EcoNet as part of its CAMS (Conservation Activity Management System) suite.
+The map was developed by EcoNet as part of its award winning CAMS (Conservation Activity Management System) suite.

 With over 3,000 reported Old Man's Beard patches, we can't check them all!

-We'd love your help to check some of them and update this map.
+We'd love your help to check and update them.

-This video shows you how to use the CAMS map.

-We've adapted the map to allow you to enter new weeds and update their status using the iNaturalist platform.

-Subsequent videos will show you how to use iNaturalist to add a new Old Man's Beard patch or to update the status of a patch on this map.
+This video shows you how find them and update their status on this map.

+To add a new OMB patch, see the "Reporting Old Man's Beard" video.

 ---